balmorelcommunity/Balmorel/README.md

 # Balmorel

+The Balmorel energy system model.
+Data is included in the [Balmorel_data repository](https://github.com/balmorelcommunity/Balmorel_data), which we recommend cloning to base/ for version control of both base data and framework.
+Note that the cloned folder should be renamed from Balmorel_data to data in order to function properly.

 A scenario that's possible to run with an academic trial license of GAMS can be found in the balmorel-demo branch.

 ## What is Balmorel?